-Yes, The ring beauty!
+Yes, the ring beauty !
 It is beautifully classic.

 In nearly every city I ask myself if I could live there for a while.
 I really love to be in Paris and London and luckily I am there a couple of times a year.
 My secret favorite is Florence.
 I just love Italy and the life there.

-You have been self-employed 2013.
+You have been self-employed in 2013.
 What was the biggest challenge and what have you learned about yourself during this time?